calzakk/CyoDisk/README.md

     Don't follow symbolic links or directory junctions.

     /NOZERO
-    Don't display folders with a size of 0 in the selected units
+    Don't display folders with a size of 0 in the selected units.

+    /NOFREE
+    Don't display amount of free disk space.

     /DEPTH depth
     0: don't list subfolders; 1: list subfolders (default); 2: list subfolders and their subfolders; etc.